MaorAssayag/2048-Simulation-System-In-Erlang/README.md

 ## The Basic Idea
 The system is divided into 2: a decentralized and integrated **simulation center** and a live **user game** of 2048 with a real-time response.

-The **simulations center** allows the running of simulations of games in the background according to the definition of running characteristics in the user interface (choose algorithm for a bot, desired slot value for the win and the number of desired runs) and receiving statistics from the total number of servers connected to the main server.
+The **simulations center** allows the running of simulations of games in the background according to the simulation parameters in the user interface (choose algorithm for a bot, desired tile value for a win and the number of desired simulations) and receiving statistics from the total number of servers connected to the main server.
-The system has protection against falls, so if a simulation server falls and does not suffice to provide statistics on all the current runs it was asked to perform, its remaining task will also be distributed to the other simulation servers.
+The system has protection against falls, so if a simulation server falls and does not suffice to finished its games, its remaining task will also be distributed to the other simulation servers.

-In addition to maintained **backup server** that allows the system's ability to automatically recover from the *main server* crash and selecting one of the simulation servers to function as a primary server.
+In addition to maintained **backup server** that allows the system's ability to automatically recover from the *main server* crash and selecting one of the simulation servers to function as a main server.

 During the simulations the information is frequently backed up to the backup server so that a new main server is created, it does not lose the information we have collected so far.

-The real-time game is maintained by two servers (the **user interface server** and the **main server** with a dedicated game management process), where each cube is a process that holds value and location.
+The real-time game is maintained by two servers (the **user interface server** and the **main server** with a dedicated game management process), where each cube is a process that holds value and position.
 The user game system is built with a process pyramid mechanism (to be expanded later) to collect and maintain information on the board.

 <img src="https://github.com/MaorAssayag/2048-Simulation-System-In-Erlang/blob/master/screenshots/1.PNG" width="600">